Installation and Quick Start

 - Awsume can be installed via pip, so make sure that the location that pip installs binaries is included on your

-Awsume can be installed via the following command:
+Awsume can be installed via one of the following commands:

-Awsume uses Python's extras_require to add additional functionality with different dependencies.
+Awsume uses Python's extras_require (opens new window) to add additional functionality with different dependencies.

 awsume[saml]- Install dependencies required to support SAML assertion handling